Gieted/fchat/README.md

 ### fchat read

 Reads a messages from a channel.
-To use the commands you have to first `cd` to a channel directory.
+To use the command you have to first `cd` to a channel directory.

 ```
 fchat read (count)